tcarland/spark-hive-tools/README.md

 for cloud environments, for instance, in Azure, using ADLS endpoints for external tables would need their endpoint HDFS locations modified when tables are copied elsewhere.
 Note that CDH BDR(distcp) does not support ADLS source/targets.

+##### DBTableLocations

+A good Hive warehouse practice is to locate all tables under a common db path.
+This should be true whether or not tables are marked as External or Unmanaged.
+This app simply compares table locations with db locations and prints any mismatches in location where the table sits physically out of the parent database location.